janell-baxter/Core_Protocols_Discord_Bot/README.md

 # Project

+## Discord Bot Creation
+You can create your own bot by following [Discord's Getting Started guide](https://discord.com/developers/docs/getting-started).
+If you don't have a server, you can use [Glitch](glitch.com) for development and short-term testing.

 ## Project structure
 This is an open source project built using the [example](https://github.com/discord/discord-example-app) provided by [Shay DeWael](https://github.com/shaydewael) as a starting point.